MariaBeili/IRWA-2025-G_003/project_progress/part_3/README.md

 For this part, we implemented:
 1. TF-IDF + Cosine Similarity
 2. BM25
-3. Our own Score Ranking: "POSAR QUIN"
+3. Our own Score Ranking: "50% TF-IDF + Cosine Similarity, 50% price-rating Cosine Similarity"
 4. Word2vec + cosine

 Then we tested these methos using the 5 queries, so we could compare how each methos chaneges the ranking order.